Chase Freedom vs. Chase Freedom Unlimited

 Let’s take a look at these two cards, and see which one is right for you.

-The standard Chase Freedom that’s been offered for many years has a proven formula for allowing cardholders to earn high levels of cash back.
+The standard Chase Freedom Visa that’s been offered for many years has a proven formula for allowing cardholders to earn high levels of cash back.
 It features 5% cash back on up to $1,500 spent each quarter at specific merchants and merchant categories, and 1% cash back on all other purchases.
 For example, in the second quarter of 2016 (April – June), the featured merchants are grocery stores and wholesale clubs.
 To earn 5% cash back on up to $1,500 of qualified spending during the quarter, cardholders have to log in to their account and activate their bonus categories.
-New applicants also earn $150 when they use their card to spend $500 on purchases within the first three months of account opening, and another $25 bonus when they add an authorized user who makes a purchase during the same time period.
-In addition, new accounts receive 15 months of 0% APR promotional financing on both new purchases and balance transfers, with a 5% balance transfer fee.
+New applicants also earn $150 when they use their card to spend $500 on purchases within the first three months of account opening.
+In addition, new accounts receive 15 months of 0% APR promotional financing on both new purchases and balance transfers, with a 3% balance transfer fee or $5, whichever is greater.

 Additional benefits include a purchase protection policy that covers new purchases for 120 days against damage or theft of up to $500 per incident and $50,000 per account.
 This card also includes a price protection policy that covers your purchases if they are advertised for a lower price within 90 days.
 If so, this policy will reimburse you for the price difference up to $500 per item and $2,500 per year.